csc-training/summerschool/gpu-hip/streams/README.md

 ### Case 3

 1) Copy the case 2 here
-2) Instead of doing the asynchornous memcopies and the kernel in the same loop, create a separate loop for each (3 in total)
+2) Instead of doing the asynchronous memcopies and the kernel in the same loop, create a separate loop for each (3 in total)

 ## Additional considerations